coq/coq/doc/sphinx/addendum/implicit-coercions.rst

      The target class of the coercion is not specified and cannot be inferred.
      Make sure that the target is not a variable.

-  .. exn:: Found target class @class instead of @class
+  .. exn:: Found target class @coercion_class instead of @coercion_class

      The inferred target class of the coercion differs from the one specified.